 Didier CHRISTOPHE / Research & higher education

-Christophe, PhD in Arts, is teacher-educator, state employee, postgraduate and master courses conductor in ENSFEA (Ecole nationale supérieure de formation de l'enseignement agricole: the National Superior School of Agricultural Education Training), in Toulouse, France,
+Christophe, PhD in Arts, is teacher-educator, state employee, researcher, postgraduate and master courses conductor, in ENSFEA (Ecole nationale supérieure de formation de l'enseignement agricole: the National Superior School of Agricultural Education Training), in Toulouse; University of Toulouse-Midi-Pyrenees.

 He led from 2002 till 2006 a doctorate research in history, theory and practice of Arts, at Bordeaux Montaigne University.
 He obtained the doctoral degree with highest honor and praise.

-In 2017-2018, he prepare a post-doctoral thesis for a reacherch leadership qualification, at Bordeaux Montaigne University, about the sense of belonging
+Since 2017, as researcher, he prepare a post-doctoral thesis for a research leadership qualification, at Bordeaux Montaigne University and linked to Toulouse Jean Jaures University, about the sense of belonging

-and the territories, in an interdisciplinary approach between art and
+and the territories, in an interdisciplinary approach between arts and

 From 2008 to 2016, he teached at Blaise Pascal Clermont-Ferrand University (VetAgro-Sup's Bachelor of engineering "organic agriculture consulting and